Trismegiste/iinano/README.md

 ### What about the cloud ?

-I think the next release of iinano will run exclusively on EC2, S3, DynamoDB and CouldFront.
+I hope the next release of iinano will run exclusively on EC2, S3, DynamoDB and CouldFront.

 ### I've seen the model and the database content is denormalized, why ?